mpar12/Surveyor_AI/README.md

 Behind the scenes the API calls Apollo's Mixed People Search and Bulk Match endpoints and filters for verified emails (up to ten results).

+### Session PIN flow

+- `POST /api/sessions`
+  - Generates a new survey session with a unique 4-digit PIN and returns `{ "sessionId": "uuid", "pin": "1234" }`.
+- `POST /api/return`
+  - Accepts a form submission containing a `pin` field and redirects the browser to `/scorecard?sid=<session_id>` if the PIN is valid and active.
+Invalid PINs redirect back to `/return?e=1` without leaking information.
+- `POST /api/sessions/[sessionId]/close`
+  - Marks the session as `closed`, preventing the PIN from resolving in the return flow.

+### Scorecard access flow

+1. Create a session by calling `POST /api/sessions` (from the agent workflow, back-office tooling, etc.) and store the returned PIN.
+2. Returning users visit the homepage and click the **“Returning?
+Click here to input PIN and view previous results”** button in the header.
+3. They land on `/return`, enter their four-digit PIN, and the server resolves the session.
+4. When the PIN is valid, the user is redirected to `/scorecard?sid=<session_id>`, where responses are summarised server-side.

 ## Current pages

 - `/` – Intake form that captures your name, company, product, desired feedback, desired ICP, desired ICP industry, desired ICP region, and key questions.
 All fields are required before you can continue.